-Facebook video ads are technically a type of link-click ad, except instead of a static image for your creative, you use a video or animation.
+Facebook video ads are technically a type of link-click ad, but instead of a static image for your creative, you use a video or animation.
 These can be great boosters for your Facebook ad campaigns.
 We all know how much time users spend watching videos on Facebook, so why not join the party?

 This is where following a few video best practices will pay off (especially in social media).

-This high-tech heel brand wanted to generate pre-purchases of their new heel line for their kickstarter crowdfunding campaign.
+This high-tech heel brand wanted to generate pre-purchases of their new heel line for their crowdfunding campaign.

-The shoe brand was able to leverage videos’ high click rate to generate strong engagement for their campaigns where it mattered.
+The shoe brand was able to leverage their videos’ high click rate to generate strong engagement for their campaigns where it mattered.

-They actually used GIF ads on two different types of campaigns — the first being a download campaign (link-click ad) focused on generating conversions for their “Ultimate GIF Guide.”
+They actually used GIF ads on two different types of campaigns — the first was a download campaign (link-click ad) to generate conversions for their “Ultimate GIF Guide.”

-The second was a lower friction, delight-based GIF ad playing off some Harry Potter branding.
+The second campaign was a lower friction, delight-based GIF ad playing off some Harry Potter branding.
 Playful ads like the house-theme GIF below are a great way to develop strong brand awareness and followers for your Facebook page.

-Building up your Facebook community gives you more direct access to your target audience to leverage audience insights for more powerful optimization.
+Building up your Facebook community gives you more direct access to your target audience to leverage insights for more powerful optimization.

-Now, there are multiple ways to leverage carousel ads to increase Facebook engagement, link clicks, or even eCommerce conversions (sales).
+Now, there are multiple ways to leverage carousel ads to increase Facebook engagement, link clicks, or eCommerce conversions (sales).
 But they’re also a great opportunity for you to show off some unique creative branding chops.

 This is what Sumo did so well with their 2017 carousel ad campaign.

-This way, Sumo marketers were able to A/B test their CTAs to see which converted at a higher rate, and use those insights later on in their social advertising.
+This way, Sumo marketers were able to A/B test their CTAs to see which converted at a higher rate and use those insights later on in their social advertising.